YASHRVY7/CTF7/README.md

 - Base64 Encoding

 ### Description
-ImageUploader is a seemingly innocent image upload service that contains multiple security vulnerabilities.
+CTF7 is a seemingly innocent image upload service that contains multiple security vulnerabilities.
 Participants must exploit file upload restrictions and use command injection to discover and decode a hidden flag.

 ## Hints 🔍